Dev-Clair/Movies-Details-API/README.md

 - PHP (>= 8.0)
 - PostMan as http client for making request to endpoints.
-- guzzle as hhtp lient for testing.
+- Guzzle as http client for testing.
 - MySQL database for data storage.
 - Composer for dependency management.
 - MRC (Model-Response-Controller) design architecture.